 Enterprising Initiative and Family Business is a subject dealing with the identification and exploitation of entrepreneurial opportunities.
+The subject aims at introducing students to the fundamentals for creating a business to succeed in dynamic markets and competitive environments.
 The subject will mainly be dealing with the process of launching new firms although it will touch upon other areas close to entrepreneurship, such as family businesses.
-The course would include:
+The areas covered within the course are: